 A French study reveals that eating ultra-processed foods (“formulations made mostly or entirely from substances derived from foods and additives”) increases the risk of cancer.
 We’ve known for some time that these foods are responsible for rising obesity rates and all diseases associated with obesity, but now we see a direct link with cancer.

-Considering that in the UK (and possibly the US and Australia as well) 50% of household food purchased is ultra-processed, it’s not surprising we are sick.
+Considering that in Australia 42% of household food purchased is ultra-processed, it’s not surprising we are sick.

 Preventing this would be our best solution.
 However, the system is currently rigged for sickness and then cure – we’re waiting until the horse has bolted and then closing the gate.